2 weeks France itinerary: Beyond Paris to North-West France

 • Enjoyed a lovely “mussel pot” dinner by the marina!

-• Wandered through Saint Malo Old town, but caught in the rain
+• Wandered through Saint Malo Old Town

 The Meandres, St. Michel